bkoz/tomcatbinbg/README.md

 #### Create the production environment.

 Create the production deployment config.
-This will trigger off of the `production` image stream tag.
+This will deploy using the `production` image stream tag.

 ```
 oc create deploymentconfig production --image=<registry-service-ip>:5000/bgwar/myapp:production